MicrosoftDocs/Devices-docs/surface-hub/install-wallpaper-surface-hub.md

 ---
-title: Install Windows Bloom wallpaper on Surface Hub 3
+title: Install wallpaper on Surface Hub 3
 description: Explains how admins can install the Windows Bloom background wallpaper on Surface Hub 3. ms.reviewer: dpandre
 manager: frankbu